How do I handle discounts in Zuora?

 Discount charge models are notable for the following reasons:

-- What charges the discount applies to can be configured.
+• Charges that the discount applies to can be configured.

-- Up to $100 off the first month of service.
+• Up to $100 off the first month of service.

-- 50% off on all services for the first month of service.
+• 50% off on all services for the first month of service.

-- Offer $100 off on upgrade from monthly to annual rate plan.
+• Offer $100 off on upgrade from monthly to annual rate plan.

-Using the fixed amount model
+Use the fixed amount model

 A customer signs up for a monthly subscription with a $500 regular charge and gets a $100 discount for the first month.
 Here are the steps:

-When you add the product to your subscription, it will have one rate plan with two rate plan charges, as shown below.
+3. Add the rate plan with the discount charge to a subscription.
+Then, it will have one rate plan with two rate plan charges, as shown below.

 With this setup, the invoice for the first billing period will include a $100 discount to this rate plan and this rate plan only.

-Using the percentage model
+Use the percentage model

 A customer purchases two different products, and you want to give them 50% off for both of these products for their first billing period.
 Here are the steps:

-2. Add the rate plan with the discount charge to a subscription
+2. Add the rate plan with the discount charge to a subscription.

 With this setup, the invoice for the first billing period will add a 50% discount to the Monthly fee charge in this subscription.
 If the subscription contains more than one non-discount charges, the percentage discount will apply to all those charges.